rixiobarrios/SEIR-Devito/unit_1/w03d02/homework/README.md

 ![preview](https://i.imgur.com/usMkA4g.png)

 A to do list is a classic app to practice programming languages with.
 So for tonight's homework, you'll be building a To-Do list app with two columns: one for things to do, and another for things that have been done.
-You shold use jQuery to give your app functionality.
+You should use jQuery to give your app functionality.

 #### Learning Objectives